-While puffing along watching the latest newscast, the treadmill reads 9 METs.
+While puffing along watching the latest newscast, the treadmill reads nine METs.
 Congratulations, you are working nine times harder than you are at rest.
 With a consistent cardiovascular exercise routine, your fitness level will increase.
-You’ll notice that while you were winded at 9 METs, in a number of weeks you’ll find that the same 9 METs is not quite so hard.
-As your fitness level increases so will the METs readout.
+You'll notice that while you were winded at nine METs, in a number of weeks you'll find that the same nine METs is not quite so hard.
+As your fitness level increases so will the METs on the treadmill readout.

 Bear in mind that you must know and pay attention to your physical limitations.
 Monitor your heart rate and pay attention to your perceived exertion whenever you exercise.
 If you are starting a new exercise program, visit your physician first and discuss your intent to make sure you are healthy enough for your proposed activity.
 Don't rely on your gym's equipment to tell you when you need to slow down.
 When concerns arise before, during or after your training, consult your physician.